IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 The first step is to install Tekton which is a Kubernetes-native CI/CD framework for automating application deployment pipelines on OpenShift clusters.

-When we reserved our openshift cluster on Techzone, we received a kubeadmin login and password.
+Log into the openshift (OCP) cluster on Techzone.
+When we reserved the OCP instance, we received a kubeadmin login and password.
 We will use this to log into the cluster.

-Once logged in, click on OperatorHub in the Operators section.
-Here we will search for openshift pipeline and should receive only one result.
-Click on the pipeline tile to open the install dialog.
-We will keep all the defaults selected and simply click install without any changes.
+Click on OperatorHub in the Operators section.
+Then search for openshift pipeline and click on the pipeline tile to open the install dialog.
+Click install without any changes to the default fields.
 The installation should complete within 1 minute with a success dialog.

 **[Go to top](#top)**